bmink/libb/README.md

 ## barr/bstr example

-It can get confusing to use a barr of bstr's, so here's an example:
+It can get confusing to use a barr of bstr's (or any other struct-type that's allocated on the heap), so here's an example:

 ```
 barr_t  *arr;